Jan Dunlop – Countryside Ranger Manager

 Emily Wilkins – Ranger for the Ross of Mull, Staffa, Burg and Iona

-I’m pretty much doing the same as Jan but focused down this end of the Island.
-So that’s school visits and children’s wildlife clubs, guided walks and events, wildlife monitoring, access and environmental projects.
+I’ve been in this role since 2011 and every year is different!
+The variety of work is a big part of what I love about my job – school visits and children’s nature clubs, guided walks and events, wildlife monitoring, habitat management, access and environmental projects.
+Rangers help to connect people and places, and we are able to be flexible in responding to requests and suggestions from community groups or partner organisations so although some tasks are planned for every year, we never know quite what will come our way next!
 Thank you to everyone who already helps out with events, ideas, children’s clubs, reporting and trapping mink, and other practical tasks.
 If you have any issues, projects or ideas you’d like a hand with or if you would like to get involved in volunteering I’d love to hear from you.